M.S. Program Policies

 Check-List of the Requirements for the Degree of Master's of Science in Biology

-Be sure to read the graduate catalog or Graduate School website and comply with all University requirements.
+Read the graduate catalog or Graduate School website and comply with all University requirements.
 The following requirements are listed in the order in which they should be met.
-If you have any questions regarding these requirements, contact either the School Director or the Director of the Graduate Program.
+If you have any questions regarding these requirements, contact the Director of the Graduate Program.
 Graduate School forms and deadlines referred to below.

-- In consultation with your major professor, select the remaining members of your thesis committee.
-M. S. thesis committees consist of the major professor and at least two additional faculty members.
+- In consultation with your faculty advisor, select the remaining members of your thesis committee.
+M. S. thesis committees consist of the faculty advisor and at least two additional faculty members.
 At least two of the committee members (including the thesis advisor) must be tenured or tenure-track faculty in the School.
-Qualified scientists from outside the university may serve as supernumerary members of committees.
-Submit these names via email to the Director of the Graduate Program for approval by the graduate studies committee.
-Also cc Ms. Barbara Cox in the Biological Sciences office, who will add that email to your folder.
+Qualified scientists from outside the university may serve as members of committees.
+Submit these names (include a CV of any external member) via email to the Director of the Graduate Program for approval by the graduate studies committee.
+Also cc Barbara Cox in the Biological Sciences office, who will add that email to your folder.
 A copy of the email listing your thesis committee composition will be placed in your file in the Biology Office.

-- With your major professor, call a meeting of your thesis committee to plan the remainder of your graduate course requirements.
+- With your faculty advisor, call a meeting of your thesis committee to plan the remainder of your graduate course requirements.

-- You must write a Thesis Proposal, in a format approved by your major professor and committee, and complete a Proposal Approval Form .
+- Write a Thesis Proposal, in a format approved by your faculty advisor and committee (ask for examples), and complete a Proposal Approval Form .

-- Early in your final semester file your Master's Degree Audit Form (formerly known as your Plan of Study).
-It is completed electronically and emailed as an attachment to the Graduate Director who will forward it to the Graduate School.
+- Early in your final semester file your Master's Degree Audit Form.
+Email it to the Graduate Director who will forward it to the Graduate School.
 Note that in some cases, syllabi of courses you took may be required.
-Note also that the Graduate Director will seek the approval of the coordinators of any graduate sequences.
+You must file an application for graduation.

 - You must present a School research seminar prior to the Oral Thesis Defense Examination.
 Before the beginning of the semester in which you expect to graduate, schedule your seminar through the appropriate seminar coordinator.
 This seminar can be presented as part of a Brown-bag seminar program or as a specially scheduled seminar.

-- Make sure your major professor has scheduled your Oral Thesis Defense Examination for a time that satisfies the requirement in #15, above.
-The Biology Office must be informed of both the time and place of the Oral Thesis Defense Examination.
-The Biology Office in turn notifies the Graduate School and the Biology faculty.
+- Make sure your faculty advisor has scheduled your Oral Thesis Defense Examination for a time that satisfies the above requirement.
+The Biology Office must be informed of both the time and place of any theses defense research seminars at least 1 week before.
+This will be announced to the School.

 - After passing their oral defense, students should make any corrections required by their committee and upload the final version of their thesis to ProQuest.
 After the final version is uploaded, the student should submit the Outcome of Defense form and the Final Deposit checklist (both are available on the Graduate School website.)
-The Graduate School requires the original Outcome of Defense form.
 Final upload of thesis and submission of forms must occur on or prior to the Final Deposit Filing Deadline listed on the Graduate School website.

 - If you possess any keys to University facilities, equipment, or furniture, these must be returned before you leave the University.

-- IMPORTANT: If you have satisfied all of the requirements for your M.S. degree (including completing 4-6 credit hours of thesis research BSC 499) except completing your thesis, you must register each semester for one credit hour of 499.01 and pay the appropriate fees until the approved thesis has been submitted to the Graduate School.
-If the aforementioned conditions have not been met, you must register each semester for one hour of BSC 499..
+- IMPORTANT: If you have satisfied all of the requirements for your M.S. degree (including completing 4-6 credit hours of thesis research BSC 499) except completing your thesis, you must register each semester for one credit hour of BSC 499.
+Full-time equivalent options are available.